 BetOnline has also addressed the recorded incident in another statement, urging players to email the company if they feel they’ve been affected by the actions of the dealer in question.

 “BetOnline.ag is currently looking into the issue with help and careful cooperation from the previous Live Dealer provider,” the statement said.

 The incident took place on January 25 and recorded by self-proclaimed blackjack professional, Michael Morgenstern, who posted it to his YouTube account.
 He didn’t notice the indiscretion until someone posted a comment and pointed out the dealer had dealt the second card from the shoe instead of the top card on the deck.

 It was then discussed at length on the social forum Reddit, where many questioned why the dealer would partake in such a risky move.
 Many speculated whether it was enforced by GGL alone, or if BetOnline was in on it too.
 But others also indicated they’d never play live games at the site, and instead use it for sports bets only.

 While BetOnline has addressed the incident and replaced the third party live dealer provider, only time will tell if this was an isolated incident or other players had been cheated too.

 Play at trusted live dealer sites

 As this story proves, some live dealer operators are much, much better than others.
-We recommend only trusted online casinos such as Raging Bull Casino, which sources all of its real money games from licensed, industry-leading providers.
+We recommend only trusted online casinos such as Bovada Casino, which sources all of its real money games from licensed, industry-leading providers.